Stillwell-C/blog-frontend/README.md

 #### Accessibility

 Throughout this project, I have tried to make this website accessible to screen readers, especially with respect to forms, navigation menus & pagination buttons, error messages, and modals.
 However, any input on how to improve on this is greatly appreciated.
-I am sure there are instances where I have misused or neglected to properly implement ARIA.
+I am sure there are instances where I have misused or neglected to properly implement ARIA or other accessibility best practices.

 The [focus-trap-react](https://www.npmjs.com/package/focus-trap-react) package is used to trap focus when a modal is present on the screen.
 All modals can be exited using the escape key.